What is Kamut Flour and Is It Really Worth the Hype?

 Additionally, KAMUT® khorasan wheat has a high level of carotenoids which are another family of strong antioxidants and are likely responsible for the rich golden color of the grain and flour.

 Kamut is an ancient wheat grain that has not been changed through modern programs.
 Kamut is grown on certified organic farms primarily in the Northern Great Plains of North America where the dry climate ensured the best quality and consistency.
-The kamut grain is three times larger than most common wheat and its elongated with a “hump” and has a rich golden color.
+The kamut grain is three times the size of common wheat and its elongated with a “hump” and has a rich golden color.

 There are legends of this grain being found in ancient Egyptian tombs.
-Farmers in Turkey call the grain “Camel’s Tooth” because of its shape.
+Its sometimes called king tut wheat too!
+Farmers in Turkey call the grain “Camel’s Tooth” because of its kernels shape.

 Is Kamut the same as wheat?